andreasabel/inCode/entry/purely-functional-typed-models.md

 time to put my thoughts to writing in case anyone else finds these illuminating or useful.

-As a big picture, I really believe that a purely functional typed approach is *the* way to move forward in the future for models like artificial neural networks -- and that one day, object-oriented and imperative approaches will seem quaint.
+As a big picture, I really believe that a purely functional typed approach to differentiable programming is *the* way to move forward in the future for models like artificial neural networks -- and that one day, object-oriented and imperative approaches will seem quaint.

-I'm not the first person to attempt to build a conceptual framework for these types of models in a purely functional typed sense -- [Christopher Olah's famous post](http://colah.github.io/posts/2015-09-NN-Types-FP/) comes to mind, and is definitely worth a read.
-However, Olah's post is more of an abstract piece; the approach I am describing here can be applied *today*, to start building and *discovering* effective models and training them.
-And I have code! :)
+I'm not the first person to attempt to build a conceptual framework for these types of models in a purely functional typed sense -- [Christopher Olah's famous post](http://colah.github.io/posts/2015-09-NN-Types-FP/) wrote a great piece in 2015 that this post heavily builds off of, and is definitely worth a read!
+We'll be taking some of his ideas and seeing how they work in real code!

 The code in this post is written in Haskell, using the [backprop](http://hackage.haskell.org/package/backprop),